-Listed overleaf are sampling surveys that will be carried out in 2016-17.
+Listed overleaf are sampling surveys that will be carried out in 2017-18.
 This list will be added to as, for example, intelligence identifies other animal feed/food that should be targeted.
 At the time of writing this plan the service planning cycle for food and feed sampling has not been concluded and further surveys will be added as a result of this process.

-All sampling undertaken by officers is in accordance with relevant legislation and all formal animal feed and food samples are taken in accordance with the Feed Law Code of Practice (England) or the Food Law Code of Practice (England) as applicable.
-Samples are procured in accordance with the 'Sampling' Operating Procedure and established Work Instructions for both Food and Agriculture sampling.
+All sampling by officers is, wherever possible, taken in accordance with relevant legislation and all formal animal feed and food samples are taken in accordance with the Feed Law Code of Practice (England) or the Food Law Code of Practice (England) as applicable.

 Samples are analysed and/or examined by the Service's nominated Public/ Agriculture Analyst in accordance with the procedures laid down in the Food Safety (Sampling and Qualifications) Regulations 2013, the Food Law Code of Practice (England) and the Feed Law Code of Practice (England).
 Alternatively some samples are examined/tested in house, if it is appropriate to do so.

 The Public/Agriculture Analysts appointed by the Authority are employed by Public Analyst Scientific Services Ltd (PASS).